MenuClose

 • Suicidal ideation

-Starting bipolar disorder treatment can be overwhelming.
+Starting a bipolar disorder treatment program can be overwhelming.
 If you or someone in your life is showing signs of manic and depressive episodes, know you are not alone.
-People across the United States struggle with bipolar disorder every day.
+People across the United States struggle with the symptoms of bipolar disorder every day.
 If you are looking for mental health and addiction treatment in Nebraska, the team at Northpoint Nebraska can help.
-Our range of outpatient programs provides comprehensive dual diagnosis for bipolar disorder and addiction recovery.
-With one-on-one, group, and family therapy, the team at Northpoint Nebraska, is here to help you diagnose, understand, and manage bipolar disorder.
+Our range of treatment programs provides comprehensive dual diagnosis for bipolar disorder and addiction recovery.
+With one-on-one, group, and family therapy, the team at Northpoint Nebraska is here to help you diagnose, understand, and manage bipolar disorder.
 Studies show dual diagnosis can reduce relapse and addiction-related deaths.
-With PHP, IOP, and traditional outpatient programs, we have the program to help you.

-Call Northpoint Nebraska now at 402.698.3475 to learn more about our bipolar disorder and addiction treatment programs serving Nebraska.
+Call Northpoint Nebraska now at 888.351.3834 or complete our online form to learn more about our bipolar disorder and addiction treatment programs serving Nebraska.